adityaarakal/instant-express-manager/docs/ENTITY_RELATIONSHIPS.md

 - ✅ **RecurringSavingsInvestment**: Validates `accountId`

 **All foreign key references are now validated at creation and update time, preventing orphaned records and ensuring data integrity.**

 ---

+## Deletion Integrity (All Implemented ✅)

+### Complete Deletion Protection
+All entities that can be referenced by other entities now have deletion validations:

+1. ✅ **Bank** → Prevents deletion if BankAccounts exist
+2. ✅ **BankAccount** → Prevents deletion if any entity references it:
+   - Transactions (Income, Expense, Savings/Investment)
+   - EMIs (Expense, Savings/Investment)
+   - Recurring Templates (Income, Expense, Savings/Investment)
+   - Credit Card EMI references
+3. ✅ **ExpenseEMI** → Prevents deletion if ExpenseTransactions reference it via `emiId`
+4. ✅ **SavingsInvestmentEMI** → Prevents deletion if SavingsInvestmentTransactions reference it via `emiId`
+5. ✅ **RecurringIncome** → Prevents deletion if IncomeTransactions reference it via `recurringTemplateId`
+6. ✅ **RecurringExpense** → Prevents deletion if ExpenseTransactions reference it via `recurringTemplateId`
+7. ✅ **RecurringSavingsInvestment** → Prevents deletion if SavingsInvestmentTransactions reference it via `recurringTemplateId`

+**Result**: Complete referential integrity protection.
+No entity can be deleted if it's referenced by another entity, preventing orphaned records and maintaining data consistency.

+---